erik73/addon-mail/mail/DOCS.md

 Important: This addon requires that the MariaDB add-on is installed and running!

-This addon is experimental, and provides a mailserver for your domain.
+This add-on is experimental, and provides a mailserver for your domain.
-It is also possible to configure additional email domains and accounts in the Postfixadmin web interface.
+It is also possible to configure additional email domains and accounts in the Postfix Admin web interface.

 The following ports are used by this addon:

 smtp: port 25, 465 and 587
 imap(s): 993

+Is is possible to change these in the Network section of the configuration.

-If you are brave, and want to expose the mail server to Internet:
+If you are brave, you may want to expose the mail server to Internet.
+See intructions below:

 To recieve mail from the Internet, the SMTP ports have to be added for redirection in your router.
 The necessary MX and A records will have to be registered in DNS.
-If you want to be able to check emails from outside of your network the IMAPS port will also have to be forwarded.
+If you want to be able to check emails from outside of your network the IMAP port will also have to be forwarded.

 The default setup will use self signed certificates created by Dovecot during